-Resaca de la Palma State Park comprises some 1200 acres of protected land, including the largest tract of native thornscrub and woodlands in the World Birding Center network and some particularly attractive wetlands.
+Resaca de la Palma State Park, one of the World Birding Centers, comprises some 1200 acres of protected land, including a large tract of native thorn scrub and woodlands and some particularly attractive wetlands.
 It’s one of the less birded reserves in the Valley and every visit still has the feel of an adventure.
-We’ll also visit a very different area in Brownsville – the resacas on the attractive campus of the University of Texas Rio Grande Valley – but equally one that has not been as thoroughly birded as it deserves.
+Afterwards we’ll go urban, and visit the tree-lined resacas on the campus of the University of Texas Rio Grande Valley (Brownsville) and its surrounds.

-Targets: Black-bellied Whistling-Duck, Least Grebe, White-tailed Kite, Groove-billed Ani (rare), Buff-bellied Hummingbird, Green Kingfisher, Green Parakeet, Great Kiskadee, Tropical and Couch’s Kingbirds, Black Phoebe, Bewick’s Wren, wintering passerines.
+Targets: Black-bellied Whistling-Duck, Least Grebe, White-tailed Kite, Groove-billed Ani (rare), Buff-bellied Hummingbird, Green Kingfisher, Red-crowned Parrot, Green Parakeet, Great Kiskadee, Tropical and Couch’s Kingbirds, Black Phoebe, Bewick’s Wren, wintering passerines.

 RIVER PONTOON and ANZALDUAS

-Step aboard the large and comfortable Riverside Dreamer and see the Rio Grande in a new way.
-The wooded banks on either side can yield many of our area’s exceptional species and other exciting possibilities.
-A visit to Anzalduas County Park will show the river from another perspective and you’ll understand why this riverside area’s fame goes beyond its county park status.
+Board the large and comfortable Riverside Dreamer and see the Rio Grande River in a delightful new way.
+The vegetated banks on either side can yield many of our area’s exceptional species of passerines and raptors, with other exciting possibilities lurking.
+Back on land, a visit to Anzalduas County Park will show the river from another perspective and you’ll understand why this riverside area’s fame goes beyond its county park status.
 The mature ash and Live Oak trees can hold a wide variety of species, both resident and rare.

-Note: Can be cool on boat in mornings.
-Don’t forget your jacket.
+Note: It can be cool on the boat in the mornings – bring a jacket.